A client portal allows lawyers to securely share information online with their clients. This includes documents, messages, invoices, and much more.

 Bonus: Co-counsel sharing

-For example, Clio Connect lets lawyers share key matter details with co-counsel, including notes, communications, contact information, and more.
+For example, Clio for Co-Counsel lets lawyers share key matter details with co-counsel, including notes, communications, contact information, and more.
 Lawyers can even set custom rates for billable hours being logged by co-counsel.

 Best practices for using client portals